 Data can be submitted via an interface, by uploading files in the Incomes Register's e-service or by entering the information in an online form.
 Information can only be submitted on paper in special circumstances.
 The Finnish Tax Administration's Incomes Register Unit will maintain the register and serve as the responsible authority.

-The data held in the Incomes Register will be used by the Tax Administration, the Social Insurance Institution of Finland Kela, the Unemployment Insurance Fund as well as earnings-related pension providers and the Finnish Centre for Pensions ETK as of 1 January 2019.
-The number of parties using the information will increase in 2020, when agencies and institutions overseen by the Ministry of Economic Affairs and Employment, Statistics Finland, the Education Fund, non-life insurance providers, unemployment funds and occupational safety and health authorities, among others, begin to use the data held in the Incomes Register.
+The data held in the Incomes Register will be used by the Tax Administration, the Social Insurance Institution of Finland Kela, the Employment Fund as well as earnings-related pension providers and the Finnish Centre for Pensions ETK as of 1 January 2019.
+The number of parties using the information will increase in 2020, when agencies and institutions overseen by the Ministry of Economic Affairs and Employment, Statistics Finland, the Employment Fund (adult benefits), non-life insurance providers, unemployment funds and occupational safety and health authorities, among others, begin to use the data held in the Incomes Register.